-Located 145 kilometers (90 miles) southwest of Chengdu, Emei Shan is best visited during the summer.
-Bitter cold and deep snow can render the summit inaccessible during winter, and the rudimentary heating capabilities of the monasteries can make for an uncomfortable evening.
-Another good time to visit is in early autumn to peruse the myriad stone carvings along the trails and stave off the cool mists by hunkering down with a warm cup of green tea at any of the temple teahouses.
+Located 90 miles (145 km) southwest of Chengdu, Mt Emei is best visited in summer.
+Bitter cold and deep snow can render the summit inaccessible during winter, and the rudimentary heating capabilities of the monasteries can make for uncomfortable evenings.
+Another good time to visit is in early autumn, when travelers can peruse the myriad stone carvings along the trails and stave off the cool mists by hunkering down with a warm cup of green tea at any of the temple tea houses.

 Tours & Tickets

 Spend two days visiting two different UNESCO World Heritage sites in Leshan on this all-inclusive tour!
 Your private guide will lead you on an exploration to ...
 Read more

 Location: Chengdu, China